SowmyaVenky/AzureSynapseExperiments/SynapseGitIntegration/Synapse_Artifact_Export.md

   "VenkyTestNotebook6"
 ]

-# Export all notebooks.
 az synapse notebook export --output-folder C:\Venky\AzureSynapseExperiments\SynapseGitIntegration\venkysyn1001-exported-notebooks_cli --workspace-name venkysyn1001
 </code>

 # Export all sql scripts

 <code>
 az synapse sql-script list --workspace-name venkysyn1001 --query "[*].name"

 az synapse sql-script export --output-folder C:\Venky\AzureSynapseExperiments\SynapseGitIntegration\venkysyn1001-exported-sqls_cli --workspace-name venkysyn1001
 </code>

-# Export all the linked services we have in the workspace.

 * We need to export the link to ADLS alone.
 The other 2 are created new for each workspace.